HTV04/mmlc-dac-extractor/README.md

 # MMLC-ROM-Extractor (v1.2)
-Extracts Mega Man 1-6 ROMs from Mega Man Legacy Collection (MMLC) (Windows only).
+Extracts Mega Man 1-6 ROMs from the Mega Man Legacy Collection (Windows).

 Based on anpage's script: https://gist.github.com/anpage/b895a34efb0bf1e4a9a4f52228067fa8

 I made a modified version of their script because it was outdated.

+From here on, the Mega Man Legacy Collection will be referred to as the MMLC.

 ## How to use
 - Make sure the latest version of Python 3 is installed at https://python.org.